HOW TO INSTALL GARAGE FLOORS FROM A TO Z

 All professional garage floor coatings are made of plastic.
 The word plastic is a noun that describes a synthetic material made from organic polymers such as PVC, urethane, acrilyc, nylon, epoxy, etc that can be easily molded by hand and also sets rigid or slightly elastic.

 Much of what we use in life is made of plastic.
 The cell phones we use are made of plastic and so are the toothbrushes that we put into our mouths.
-Most resin used for coatings is naturally clear but the cheaper ones like epoxy, polyester, and latex have a yellow haze.
-The color in plastic is an additive which is actually metal powder (chromium and titanium) that is mixed into the liquid coating for a uniform solid color so that you can not see through the coating which also helps to somewhat hide the yellow haze on cheaper resins but does not remove it.
+Most resin used for coatings is naturally clear but the cheaper ones like epoxy, polyester, and latex have a yellow haze unlike urethane which is a special type of plastic called a crystalline compound which makes it truly clear.
+The color in plastic is an additive which is actually metal powder (chromium and or titanium) that is mixed into the liquid coating for a uniform solid color so that you can not see through the coating which also helps to somewhat hide the yellow haze on cheaper resins but does not remove it.
 Urethane is the only non-yellowing resin available which is why it costs more.

 It is necessary therefore to give this process of marrying plastic to concrete an abstract view to ensure that all decisions precautions and steps are made before pulling the trigger.
-Because a chance like this only happens once in a lifetime.
+Because a chance like this only happens once in a lifetime, therefore it should be done right, and by a proven professional.